From the heart of a boy comes the story of a man

-When I set out to make Lad I set out to make a small intimate drama that paid tribute to a man who was a mentor to me as a teenager and to the stunning Yorkshire Dales where I was fortunate enough to grow up.
+When I set out to make Lad I set out to make a small intimate drama that paid tribute to a man who was a mentor to me as a teenager and to the stunning Yorkshire Dales which I called home when I was a lad myself.

 As such Lad will always occupy a very special place in my affections and it has been a great privilege to take the film to festivals around the world and enjoy the response of audiences to this small story about a boy with a big heart.

 But the reality of the film distribution model is that low budget films are unattractive to sales agents, distributors and middle-men and no matter how much I tried to convince them otherwise, no one wanted to pick-up a small film with an unknown cast.

 After five years of closed doors, I finally threw in the towel and focused my energies on my young family.

 Then something quite wonderful happened.